LQHHHHH/Pear_Haplotype_Genome/README.md

 ## Data

-Genome data (including sequence, gff and pangenome graph generated in manuscript) available at Pear Multiomics Database(https://pearomics.njau.edu.cn/).
+Genomic data (including sequence, GFF, and pangenome graph generated in this manuscript) are available at the Pear Multiomics Database (https://pearomics.njau.edu.cn/).

 ## License